PhysiCell-Tools/python-loader/man/TUTORIAL.md

 df.head()

 # data variables that are in all agents the same carry no information
-# let's filter for variables that carry at least 2 states
+# let's filter for variables that carry at least 2 values
-df = mcds.get_cell_df(states=2)
+df = mcds.get_cell_df(values=2)
-df.shape # (992, 38) this means: 992 agents in the whole domain, 38 tracked variables have more than 2 states
+df.shape # (992, 38) this means: 992 agents in the whole domain, 38 tracked variables have more than 2 values

 # data from all agents in the xyz specified voxel
 df = mcds.get_cell_df_at(x=0,y=0,z=0)